NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that all command buffers which use the pipeline have completed execution.
+* The application must ensure that all command buffers which use the pipeline have completed execution

 **`Multithreading:`**